 - You could start off as a betting shop assistant or cashier.
 You do not normally need formal qualifications for this but a good general education is useful.

-- You might enter as a management trainee if you have a Higher National Certificate (HNC), Higher National Diploma (HND) or degree, particularly in business studies.
+- You might enter as a management trainee if you have an HNC (SCQF Level 7), HND (SCQF Level 8) or degree (SCQF Level 9-10), particularly in business studies.
 For entry to an HNC or HND you normally need 1-2 Highers, and for a degree, 4-5 Highers.

 - If you have previous experience in customer service management, you might be able to enter directly as a betting shop manager.